RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 12: The HWT – the red circles indicate the locations of the temperature sensors.
 </p>

-### I2C bus
+### I<sup>2</sup>C bus

-The I2C bus is realized with integrated circuit PCA9615 from manufacture NXP Semiconductors.
-The signal SCL and SDA is connected directly from the central control unit to input PCA9615, supply voltage is 3.3 V.  The output from PCA9615 is differential signal.
-The power supply on this side is 5 V. The bus is implemented via UTP cable category 5e, output form PCA9615 is implemented  via RJ45 connector.
-The UTP cable and differential transmission allows reach a long distance bus.
-The longest point of bus is about 30 m.
+The I<sup>2</sup>C bus is realised with an integrated circuit PCA9615 from manufacture NXP Semiconductors.
+The signals SCL and SDA are connected directly from the central control unit to input PCA9615, supply voltage is 3.3 V.  The output from PCA9615 is a differential signal.
+The power supply on this side is 5 V. The bus is implemented via an UTP cable category 5e, output form PCA9615 is implemented via an RJ45 connector.
+The UTP cable and differential transmission allow reach a long distance bus.
+The longest point of the bus is about 30 m.
 The frequency is used 100 kHz.
-It is therefore the full-fledged I2C bus.
+It is therefore the full-fledged I<sup>2</sup>C bus.
 The reason for choosing this variant is based on the choice of a display with an I2C bus (simple and cheap solution).
-It is a classic connection of the display, as if it were located by a small distance from the central control unit and it is not necessary transfer as RS485 to UART and then to I2C bus.
-The communication is defined via the I2C protocol.
-The one PCA9615 is located by central control unit and other PCA9615 are located in the end of connected the devices.
+It is a classic connection of the display, as if it was located at a small distance from the central control unit and it is not necessary to transfer from RS485 to UART and then to the I<sup>2</sup>C bus.
+The communication is defined via the I<sup>2</sup>C protocol.
+The first PCA9615 is located by the central control unit and other PCA9615 is located in the end of connected devices.
-The power supply 5 V is implemented via a separated cable.
-In the one UTP is the 1-Wire bus and the I2C bus - saving cables.
+The power supply 5 V is implemented via a separate cable.
+In one UTP are the 1-Wire bus and the I<sup>2</sup>C bus - saving cables.

 ## Signalization by fireplace